boazbk/tcs/lec_07_other_models.md

 ## Bibliographical notes { #othermodelsbibnotes }

-Chapters 7   in the wonderful book of Moore and Mertens [@MooreMertens11] contains a great exposition much of this material.
+Chapter 7 in the wonderful book of Moore and Mertens [@MooreMertens11] contains a great exposition of much of this material.
-.

 The RAM model can be very useful in studying the concrete complexity of practical algorithms.
 Its theoretical study was initiated in [@cook1973time].